No. 3 Notre Dame rides big plays to 45-3 win over Pitt

 THE TAKEAWAY

-Notre Dame: The Irish could ill afford a misstep with a showdown against No. 1 Clemson looming on Nov.
-7. They nearly had one against Louisville but responded emphatically on the road against a team that came in with the nation’s eighth-ranked defense.
-Book was sacked just twice, used his legs when necessary and avoided mistakes.
-If he can do it again on the road at Georgia Tech next week, a potential Game of the Year looms in South Bend on the first Saturday in November.
+Notre Dame: Book used his legs when necessary — he ran for 40 yards before being taken out late in the third quarter with the game well in hand — avoided mistakes.
+If he can do it again on the road at Georgia Tech next week, a potential Game of the Year with Clemson looms.

 POLL IMPLICATIONS